minyez/mykit/roadmap.md

 ### `_control` module

-Functions for `*_control` classes to deal with tag and value mapping
+Functions and classes to deal with tag and value mapping.
+They lie the basis for input conversion
   - [x] tags mapping
   - [ ] values mapping
   - [ ] store all tags (keywords) mapping in a metadata file, like JSON or rST (see ASE)